Paul-Omondi-School-Work/phase-1-Currency-Converter/README.md

-# phase-1-DEV-CON-BLOG
+# phase-1-Currency Converter

 ## Project.
 This is a currency converter that changes your currency to the desired country currency you want.

 Project Description
 This webApp takes in currencies and changes them to the form a user desires based on different currencies from different countries.

 ## Technologies